qortmdgh4141/Real-Time-Information-Provision-App/README.md

     - Warning and Danger Stage of Event

   - _Then, the information stored in the database is provided to the administrator's PC monitor or application in the form of text, image, graph, etc._ <br/>
-    - _You can check the source code and information of the application in the following repository: <br/> https://github.com/qortmdgh4141/Real-time_Information_Provision_App.git_<br/>
+    - _You can check the source code and information of Intelligent CCTV for Port Safety in the following repository: <br/> https://github.com/qortmdgh4141/Intelligent_CCTV_for_Port_Safety.git_ <br/>

   - _Through this, administrator can check the situation in real time anywhere, not limited to places, and respond quickly to problems in the site._ <br/> <br/> <br/>